Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 Other causes of sphenoiditis include:

-• The presence of polyps, cysts, tumors in the fistulas of the sphenoid sinus;
+• The presence of polyps, cysts, tumors in the anastomosis of the sphenoid sinus;

-• Entry into the nasal and paranasal sinuses of foreign bodies;
+• Foreign bodies entering the nasal and paranasal sinuses;

-• Untimely or incorrect treatment of other types of sinusitis - runny nose, sinusitis, ethmoiditis;
+• Untimely or improper treatment of other types of sinusitis - runny nose, sinusitis, ethmoiditis;

 • Weakened immune system;

-• Lack of vitamins and minerals in the body ();
+• Lack of vitamins and microelements in the body ();

 Also, diseases such as and can be an indirect cause of sphenoiditis.

-Usually, when the barriers to normal air exchange in the sphenoid sinus are removed, the symptoms decrease, and with additional drug treatment, the functionality of this part of the head returns to normal, the person recovers.
+Usually, when obstacles to normal air exchange in the sphenoid sinus are removed, the symptoms decrease, and with additional drug treatment, the functionality of this part of the head is normalized, and the person recovers.

 Types of sphenoiditis